toptal/picasso/README.md

    to prepare corresponding react component for your icon and to add export statement to `/components/Icon/index.ts`

-After Picasso will be released with your changes you can start using your Icon as described [here](https://picasso.toptal.net/?path=/story/components-folder--icon#icon).
+After Picasso will be released with your changes you can start using your Icon as described in the [Icons section](https://picasso.toptal.net/?path=/story/components-folder--icon#icon).

 ## Linking with other projects